syncfusion-content/angular-docs/angular/Grid/Row.md

 ## Row Template

-Row template enables you to set the customized look and behavior to all Grid rows.
-The [`rowTemplate`](https://help.syncfusion.com/api/js/ejgrid#members:rowtemplate "rowTemplate") property can be used to bind the `id` of HTML template.
+Row template enables you to set the customized look and behavior to all Grid rows.You can render any type of template using ng-template with e-row-template attribute in grid.

 The following code example describes the above behavior.